 Supply chain performance indicators can be a valuable tool for tracking the success, evolution, growth, and sustainability of your company’s supply and fulfillment operations.
 As a result, you can improve the overall performance of your business.

-Why are Supply Chain Metrics Important?
+Why is Supply Chain Metrics Important?

 Supply chain-based metrics are critical to your company’s core logistics strategies.
 According to studies, the global supply chain analytics market will be worth $16.82 million by 2027.